hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 	On the controller and compute nodes, make sure the RAID array is congifured to reflect a total size of less than 4TB.

 The following table lists the minimum requirements required for installation of each type of node.
-The maximum of 2TB for the undercloud and overcloud nodes is mandatory for installation.

 <table style="text-align: left; vertical-align: top;">